nleach999/Checkmarx-Hackathon-2019-TelAviv/README.md

 ### Testing Visual Studio Updates
 1.Unzip the CXPlugin_01.01.01.zip and double click the .vsix file to install the extension on your Visual Studio 2017 (only tested with this version).
 ![Eclipse](images/UpgradePlugin.png "Extensions")
-2. during installation close all instances of Visual studio .
+2. During installation close all instances of Visual studio .
 3.once installation completes , you should be able to see the extension installed . open Visual Studio ->tools->extension and updates.
 ![Eclipse](images/VSExtension.png "Extensions")
 3.Open a project of your choice in Visual Studio to check for new CX plugins.you should be able to right click the project (important to select the project only) and see the command to check for new updates.